-Ukraine sends reserves to stop Russian advance in east amid diplomatic push
+Russia seeks full Ukrainian withdrawal from Donetsk in east: Zelenskyy

 The view from Russia: Putin will take ‘symbolic steps’ during Trump talks

+On the battlefield, the Ukrainian military sent reserves to stem Russian advances near two key cities in Donetsk, as Moscow attempted to gain more territory before the talks on Friday.

+On Tuesday, the Ukrainian General Staff said its forces were involved in “difficult” fighting close to Pokrovsk and Dobropillia, with extra soldiers needed to block attacks by small groups of Russian troops.

-The development suggests intensifying struggles in the eastern Donetsk area, where Moscow-backed separatists have mainly held sway since the conflict there erupted there 2014, instigated by the Kremlin and deepened by Russia’s 2022 invasion of Ukraine.
+The development suggests intensifying struggles in the Donetsk area, where Moscow-backed separatists have mainly held sway since the conflict there erupted there 2014, instigated by the Kremlin and deepened by Russia’s 2022 invasion of Ukraine.

-Some of the advancing clusters of Russian soldiers had been destroyed, while others were still being engaged in combat, it added.
+Some of the advancing clusters of Russian soldiers had been destroyed, while others were still being engaged in combat, the Ukrainian army added.

 Russia’s advance is one of the most dramatic in the past year, with its soldiers infiltrating 17km (10 miles) past Ukrainian lines over the last three days, according to Pasi Paroinen, a military analyst with the Finland-based Black Bird Group.